TheBestTvarynka/tbt/content/posts/debugging-with-api-monitor/index.md

 </ApiMonitor>
 ```

+> *Why "shitty"?*

+I don't like XML at all.
+So, for me, every XML is shitty.

 The file with the src code: [@TheBestTvarynka/trash-code/@a333b128/debugging-with-api-monitor/imgur_api.xml](https://github.com/TheBestTvarynka/trash-code/blob/a333b128ac66a128a4a98c7fb503004812053cb8/debugging-with-api-monitor/imgur_api.xml).
 The code above looks pretty simple and easy to understand, but I'll give you some advice on how not to face problems:

-* If the loaded definitions have not all functions or don't have any at all, then they are probably invalid and you need to fix the XML.
+* If the loaded definitions don't have all functions or don't have any at all, then they are probably invalid and you need to fix the XML.
 The API Monitor will not show you any message about what does wrong.
-For example, it'll not say you that the function uses an unknown param type.
+For example, it'll not tell you that the function uses an unknown param type.
 It'll just ignore this function.
 * You can split types and variables definitions into `.h.xml` and `.xml` files.
 The idea is obvious: you can include `.h.xml` files in other API definitions.
 In such a way you can reduce the code duplication.
 * If you have the defined `MyStruct` structure, that does not mean that you automatically have the `MyStruct*` and `MyStruct**` pointer types.
 You should also define pointer types as I did in the code above for the `FfiComment**`.
 * Why did I use the `char` instead of `BOOL`?
 The defined `BOOL` type has a 4-byte len but I need only one byte: